 zn+1 = zn - g(zn)/g'(zn)

-where the parameter p = 0 is invisible and g is an elementary function with its derivative g'.
-Although g is a function of a complex variable, the familiar rules of differentiation in high school calculus hold for g.
-In this website, g is almost always a polynomial which allows us to take advantage of the time-saving scheme called
+where the parameter p = 0 is invisible and g is a holomorphic function with its derivative g'.
+In this section, g(z) is a polynomial in complex variable z which allows us to take advantage of the time-saving scheme called

 Horner's Method to efficiently evaluate bothg and g' that appear in the dynamical system.
 Horner's method is nothing but "synthetic division" taught in high school algebra, and it should be interesting for the reader to see how (differently) it is applied in computer programming.

-The reader may have noted already that the dynamical system (7.1) is nothing but the Newton-Raphson Root-Finding Algorithm, aka
+The reader may have noted already that the dynamical system (8.1) is nothing but the Newton-Raphson Root-Finding Algorithm, aka

 Newton's Method.
-Hence, each orbit of (7.1) converges to a root of g quickly more often than doing something else, and it allows us to plot most of the Newton fractals by the convergence scheme (with period index k = 1) alone with a relatively small maximum number of iterations like M ≤ 500.
+Hence, each orbit of (8.1) converges to a root of g quickly more often than doing something else, and it allows us to plot most of the Newton fractals by the convergence scheme (with period index k = 1) alone with a relatively small maximum number of iterations like M ≤ 500.

-g(z) = z d - 1
+g(z) = z n - 1 ,

 with the unit disk highlighted.
 Since g happens to be a factor of z 30 - 1, its roots are among the 30th roots of unity that lie on the unit circle.
 In the picture, the thirty dots on the unit circle show where the roots of unity are located and eight of them colored yellow show the whereabouts of the roots of g.
 The picture on the right is a Newton fractal of the "20th cyclotomic polynomial"